Steffanic/ELI5Bot/README.md

 ### Usage

 Running eli5_llm_agent.py will retrieve the 25 most recent "hot" posts on r/explainitlikeimfive and post a comment in response if it has yet to respond.
 The agent has access to a tool that can draft several answers that are then summarized in a final answer.
+Includes basic rate limiting, tbh my CPU is doing most of the work here. 😁

 ### The Future